codedwrench/xlinkhandheldassistant/CONTRIBUTING.md

 Thanks for wanting to contribute!
 It's really appreciated.

-The following is a set of guidelines for contributing to Mondevtopromisc.
+The following is a set of guidelines for contributing to mondevtopromisc.

 ## Code of Conduct